kakaeriol/GNN_ERC/README.md

-# Emotion Recognition In Conversation with Transformer and Relational Graph Transformer
+# Emotion Recognition In Conversation with <br> Transformer and Relational Graph Transformer

 In this project, based on the DialogueGCN  [[1]](#1), we proposed new flows the have better performance than the original paper.